Technical Support and Troubleshooting

 Tech Support Answers

-a) if your coolbot is within the 1 year warranty period, email email@example.com with your NAME, ADDRESS, PURCHASE DATE and I'll send you a replacement sensor.
+- If your CoolBot is within the 1 year warranty period, email email@example.com with your NAME, ADDRESS, PURCHASE DATE and I'll send you a replacement sensor.

-b) If you are out of warranty -- Buy a replacement sensor (below). c) If you have a power supply with a BLUE LIGHT, that shines on the part that plugs into the wall, consider buying both a power supply and sensor.
+- If you have a power supply with a BLUE LIGHT, that shines on the part that plugs into the wall, consider buying both a power supply and sensor.
 Don't buy a replacement power supply if you don't have a BlueLight power supply -- our failure rate on those power supplies is a fraction of 1 percent, and if you did get into trouble, you could buy them locally.
-But people with BlueLight power supplies are having a 2-3% failure rate, so it's something to consider (you don't have to)
+But people with BlueLight power supplies are having a 2-3% failure rate, so it's something to consider (you don't have to).

 You have two choices:

-(1) Buy a replacement sensors for $10+shipping on the RIGHT SIDE of this page.
+- Buy a replacement sensor for $10+shipping on the RIGHT SIDE of this page.
 It comes with instructions and is very simple to add.
-MAKE SURE you order the correct one (please read the descriptions)
+MAKE SURE you order the correct one (please read the descriptions).

 If you have a post 2011 CoolBot (all the wires come out the bottom) then there are lots more settings and it's hard to reset them manually.
 If odd things are happening, it's often worth doing a hard reset back to factory settings.